ernestmarcinko/ernestmarcinko.com/README.md

 # Source code of ernestmarcinko.com
  Hi!

  This is the full source code of my [personal website](https://ernestmarcinko.com).
-It is super simple, mobile friendly static website and guaranteed to score **100% on google pagespeed insights** - if that's what you are into.
+It is super simple, mobile friendly static website and scores great on google pagespeed insights too - if that's what you are into.

  It's great for very simple presentation style pages, you only need a web server like Apache or Nginx or anything else.